BingkaiWang/bingkaiwang/content/publication/Covariate-adpative/index.md

 ---
-abstract: "We focus on estimating the average treatment effect in clinical trials that involve stratified randomization, which is commonly used.
-It is important to understand the large sample properties of estimators that adjust for stratum variables (those used in the randomization procedure) and additional baseline variables, since this can lead to substantial gains in precision and power.
-Surprisingly, to the best of our knowledge, this is an open problem.
-It was only recently that a simpler problem was solved by Bugni et al. (2018) for the case with no additional baseline variables, continuous outcomes, the analysis of covariance (ANCOVA) estimator, and no missing data.
-We generalize their results in three directions.
-First, in addition to continuous outcomes, we handle binary and time-to-event outcomes; this broadens the applicability of the results.
-Second, we allow adjustment for an additional, preplanned set of baseline variables, which can improve precision.
-Third, we handle missing outcomes under the missing at random assumption.
-We prove that a wide class of estimators is asymptotically normally distributed under stratified randomization and has equal or smaller asymptotic variance than under simple randomization.
-For each estimator in this class, we give a consistent variance estimator.
-This is important in order to fully capitalize on the combined precision gains from stratified randomization and adjustment for additional baseline variables.
+abstract: "Two commonly used methods for improving precision and power in clinical trials are stratified randomization and covariate adjustment.
+However, many trials do not fully capitalize on the combined precision gains from these two methods, which can lead to wasted resources in terms of sample size and trial duration.
+We derive consistency and asymptotic normality of model-robust estimators that combine these two methods, and show that these estimators can lead to substantial gains in precision and power.
+Our theorems cover a class of estimators that handle  continuous, binary, and time-to-event outcomes; missing outcomes under the missing at random assumption are handled as well.
+For each estimator, we give a formula for a consistent variance estimator that is model-robust and that fully captures variance reductions from stratified randomization and covariate adjustment.
+Also, we give the first proof (to the best of our knowledge) of consistency and asymptotic normality of the Kaplan-Meier estimator under stratified randomization, and we derive its asymptotic variance.
 The above results also hold for the biased-coin covariate-adaptive design.
-We demonstrate our results using completed trial data sets of treatments for substance use disorder, where adjustment for additional baseline variables brings substantial variance reduction."
+We demonstrate our results using three completed, phase 3, randomized  trial data sets of treatments for substance use disorder, where the variance reduction due to stratified randomization and covariate adjustment ranges from 1% to 36%. "
 abstract_short: ""
 authors:
-- '*Bingkai Wang*'
+- '__Bingkai Wang__'
 - Ryoko Susukida
 - Ramin Mojtabai
 - Masoumeh Amin-Esmaeili